johnkhub/Core/API/Reporting.md

 Querying and  Reporting API
 ============================

+**This is incomplete**

-Reporting is done via materialized views.
+Reporting is performaed via materialized views.
 Typically these are based on other views.

 |Schema|Materialised|View name                       |Description|
 -------|------------|--------------------------------|------------